 Promoting physical activity opportunities on campus for MUSC employees at an affordable price.
 Visit the Wellness Center site for more information.

 Fit a workout into your schedule - free monthly class.
 MUSC Employees are invited to participate - held at the Wellness Center, 45 Courtenay Drive.
-Schedule and session type vary.
+All classes are on the 2nd Tues of the month and will be Schedule and session type vary.
 Registration is required and space is limited.
 Free day pass for participants at their first class.
 Register here.